MicrosoftDocs/defender-docs/defender-endpoint/schedule-antivirus-scans.md

 ## How to choose a scan type

 Use the following table to choose a scan type.
+Also see [Microsoft Defender Antivirus scan considerations and best practices](mdav-scan-best-practices.md).

 |Scenario|Recommended scan type|
 |---|---|